ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 - @evilpie has improved spoofing for content that uses ExternalInterface, allowing you to play more content locally that is normally restricted to specific websites.
 - @Aaron1011, @kjarosh, @sleepycatcoding and @crumblingstatue have all improved our Debug UI, making it more powerful with features like editing AVM1 properties live, seeing AVM2 Domains, and the focus order of every object.
 - @torokati44 has added support for H.264 FLV video playback, using Cisco's [OpenH264](https://www.openh264.org/).
 This downloads the library at runtime to comply with openh264's license, and can be disabled in the Preferences menu.
-- @kjarosh has added a View menu, allowing you to change some settings on the fly (such as the scale mode).
+- @kjarosh has added the View menu, allowing you to change some settings on the fly (such as the scale mode).

 <video muted autoplay controls>
     <source src="/2024-09-12-optimisations-text-more/edit-avm1-value.mp4" type="video/mp4">